Achievable logoAchievable logo

 Reverse stock splits

-Issuers enact reverse stock splits if they feel their stock price is too cheap.
-Instead of waiting for market demand to increase the stock price, an issuer could perform a reverse stock split and see an immediate increase in their stock price.
+Issuers enact reverse stock splits when they believe their stock price is too cheap.
+Rather than waiting for market demand to push the price higher, an issuer can use a reverse stock split to increase the price per share immediately.

 An investor owns 100 shares of stock at a current market price of $10.
 How will a 1:5 reverse stock split impact the position?